an-d-nguyen/AI-Crypto_TradeBot/README.md

 ### Trade Frequency
 This is the freqency mentioned above.
 The default frequency is set to every 6 hour.
 It means that for every 6 hour, our TradeBot will attempt to make a trade.

-To change this, you just need to change the value assigned to `TRADE_FREQUENCT` in `config.py` file.
+To change this, you just need to change the value assigned to `TRADE_FREQUENCY` in `config.py` file.

 ### Display Speed
 This is only for display purposes.
 This value represents the speed at which our demo will run.
 The value should range from 0 to 1.
 At 1, the script will